To/from Dover Cruise Terminal

-Direct transfer prices between Dover and central London in a saloon car (allow around two hours) start at £240; between Dover and Heathrow Airport at £230 and between Dover and Gatwick Airport at £220.
+Direct transfers between Dover and central London in a saloon car (allow around two hours); between Dover and Heathrow Airport and between Dover and Gatwick Airport.
 Minibus transfers are also available.
 The final cost depends on the size of vehicle and the exact pick up and drop off points

 Approaching London from the south east, you will pass by Greenwich, known throughout the world as the home of the Prime Meridian (longitude zero), as well as the Royal Observatory, Naval College, and the National Maritime Museum.
 Continuing into central London, will see the Houses of Parliament and learn how the UK’s parliamentary system works; Westminster Abbey, the venue for coronations, royal weddings and funerals and the resting place of monarchs, and 10 Downing Street, the official residence of the British Prime Minister.
 At Buckingham Palace, you may be lucky enough to see the Changing of the Guard.
 In the City of London, where Londinium was founded by the Romans almost 2000 years ago, the main attraction is the Tower of London, which has borne witness to some of the most dramatic events in British history.
 It has been used as a mint, an observatory, a zoo and a place of execution.
 The main exhibit in the castle is the Crown Jewels, the world’s most magnificent set of royal regalia which are still used by HM The Queen at important ceremonies.